Edit this page

 HTML selector

-Elements with an [up-keep] attribute will be persisted during fragment updates.
+Elements with an [up-keep] attribute will be persisted when rendering.

 A common use case is to preserve the playback state of media elements: